NunoSempere/clarivoyance/list/index.md

 - ★ By 2025, in how much lower/higher a percentile on the SAT will the average entering comp sci major at a US college/university have, relative to 2019?
 (Relevance: tells us something about whether AI is currently attracting more talented students as the field becomes more hyped, which is probably partly predictive of future capabilities progress, as better researchers means faster progress.)

 - ★★★ (RP, DG) By what year will at least 15% of patents granted in the US be for designs generated primarily via AI?
-  - Reasons for inclusion: both an early sign that AI might be able to design dangerous technology, ★and★ an indicator that AIs will be economically useful to deploy across diverse industries.
+  - Reasons for inclusion: both an early sign that AI might be able to design dangerous technology, and an indicator that AIs will be economically useful to deploy across diverse industries.
   - Question details: Question resolves according to the best estimate by the [resolution council].

 - ★★★ (UF, RP) How long will be the gap between the first creation of an AI which could automate 65% of current labour, and the availability of an equivalently capable model as a free, open-source program?